mycodecrafting/php-beanstalk/docs/source/class-ref/BeanstalkConnection.rst

     * :php:meth:`BeanstalkConnection::validateResponse` -- Generic validation for all responses from beanstalkd
     * :php:meth:`BeanstalkConnection::watch` -- Watch command

-.. php:method:: __construct( $address , $stream )
+.. php:method:: __construct( $address , $stream [ , $timeout = 500 ] )

-    Constructor; establishes connection stream
+    :Description: Constructor; establishes connection stream
     :param string $address: Beanstalkd server address in the format "host:port"
     :param BeanstalkConnectionStream $stream: Stream to use for connection
+    :param float $timeout: Connection timeout in milliseconds
-    :throws: :php:class:`BeanstalkException` When a connection cannot be established
+    :throws: *BeanstalkException* When a connection cannot be established

 .. php:method:: bury( $id , $priority )

-    Bury command
+    :Description: Bury command
     :param integer $id: The job id to bury
     :param integer $priority: A new priority to assign to the job

     The bury command puts a job into the "buried" state.
 Buried jobs are put into a FIFO linked list and will not be touched by the server again until a client